dleeftink/QuickSet/readme.md

 3. Use multiple QuickSets with a small integer span
 4. Maintain a `new Map()` for reverse value lookups
 5. Set `freq` to a value higher than 1 for top-k window speed-ups
+6. Use multiple QuickSets with offsets to increase integer range

 ## Caveats
 1. Large sets affect performance